joeylane729/MDSpecialist/SEARCH_FLOW_DOCUMENTATION.md

 50. **User can interact with results** (optional interactions that can happen at any time):
     - **Click provider card**: Opens detailed view (if implemented)
-    - **Filter by treatment**: Changes which treatment's ranking is displayed
     - **Filter by category**: Shows only providers for specific treatment category
     - **Search by name**: Filters providers by name
     - **Change page**: Navigates through paginated results
-    - **Switch views**: Toggle between Assessment, Specialists, AI Recommendations, Debug
+    - **Switch views**: Toggle between Medical Assessment, Specialists, Debug

 ---